azsdaja/Osnowa/README.md

 # Made with Osnowa:

-The easiest way to see what can be made with Osnowa is to check out the well-received games I made for 7DRL 2019 and 2018:
+The easiest way to see what can be made with Osnowa is to check out the games made for 7DRL 2019 and 2018:

 [Quinta essentia](https://pawel-s1.itch.io/quinta-essentia)